• Skip to main content

 Air Canada Carry-On Liquids Policy

 The rules for carry-on liquids are set by the CATSA (Canadian Air Transport Security Authority), not by the airline.
-Air Canada doesn’t have their own specific Liquids Policy, they just enforce the rules and policies of the TSA.
+Air Canada doesn’t have its own Liquids Policy; it simply enforces the CATSA’s rules.

 However, here are some tips Air Canada specifically provides regarding liquids and liquid size limits: